 - Measuring the length of the compensator/flash suppressor is done from the end of the rifling to the tip of the device. - 11.
-Only one bipod, with a maximum extended length of 90 cm (35.5 inches) from the centerline of the barrel, is permitted per course of fire.
-Bipods may be removed during a course of fire and changed between courses of fire.

 Only one bipod is permitted per course of fire, provided that the maximum extended leg length does not exceed 90 cm (35.5 inches) and it does not raise the centerline of the barrel more than 90 cm (35.5 inches) above the surface on which the bipod stands with both legs fully extended.
 Bipods may be removed during a course of fire and changed between courses of fire.
+In addition, they may also be lengthened and/or shortened during a course of fire, provided that: - (a) The maximum height/length is not exceeded; and - (b) Parts are not added to, or removed from, the bipod.